ICESAT-2HackWeek/ICESat-2-Hackweek-2023/book/preliminary/skills_refresher_index.md

 # Skills Refresher

 Our hackweeks focus on applied, hands-on learning, with participants engaging in extended periods of small-group work.
 Our tutorials are designed to offer a broad snapshot of data science tools to support your applied investigations.
-We are different from a more traditional summer school in that we do not provide a comprehensive, in-depth training in fundamental tools.
+Due to the relatively short duration of our events, we are not able to provide comprehensive, in-depth training in fundamental tools.
 Rather, our goal is to inform you about the types of tools we think are best suited to working with your datasets, leaving details of implementation to be supported through peer-learning and office hours.

 ## Typical Workflows and Tools